alexander-rykov/user-storage-project/README.md

 * [UserStorageServices.Tests](UserStorage/UserStorageServices.Tests) - a class library project with all unit tests for service related behavior.
 * [ServiceConfigurationSection](UserStorage/ServiceConfigurationSection) - a class library project that stores classes for handling _serviceConfiguration_ custom section in App.config.

-Let's start.

-An user is represented by a User class, that has first and last name fields, and age.
+UserStorage service operates over an entity that describes a user and has relevant name - [User class](UserStorage/UserStorageServices/User.cs).
+This class is pretty simple, and has FirstName, LastName and Age fields only.

 ```cs
 class User